vlads22/string-symmetry-checker/README.md

-# String_symmetry_checker
+# String symmetry checker
-Checks if a word or sentence is spelled the same way both reading it forward and reading it backward It ignores punctuation, case, and spacing.
+Checks if a word or sentence is spelled the same way both reading it forward and reading it backward.
+It ignores punctuation, case, and spacing.

-For example, with strings like:
+For example, with strings like the ones bellow, the function will return true or false:

 "madam"
 "_madam"